-Every business's needs will be different, so it's important to shop around.
-Here's what to keep in mind as you review health care, retirement and other benefits plans.
+Every business's needs are different, so it's important to shop around.
+Here's what to keep in mind as you review healthcare, retirement and other benefits plans.

 Consider costs to you and your employees

 "The biggest choice employers have is how much they are willing to contribute to the plan and how much each employee is going to contribute," said Arthur Tacchino, chief innovation officer of SyncStream.
-"Not only does the employer have to offer coverage, but they [also] have to offer what is considered affordable."
+"Not only does the employer have to offer coverage, but they [also] have to offer [coverage that] is considered affordable."

 Listen to your workforce

-John Neumaier, executive vice president of Arthur J. Gallagher & Co., a global insurance broker and risk-management service firm, said that before you make any decisions, you should listen to your employees and better understand their needs and preferences.
+John Neumaier, regional president, Northeast region of Arthur J. Gallagher & Co., a global insurance broker and risk-management service firm, advised that before you make any decisions, listen to your employees so you understand their needs and preferences.

-Lesley Grady, senior director at advisory and brokerage services company NFP Corp., agreed that employees feel empowered when they have choice, but added that too many choices are daunting and can lead employees astray.
+Lesley Grady, senior director at advisory and brokerage services company NFP Corp., agreed that employees feel empowered when they have choices, but too many choices are daunting and can lead employees astray.
 Your staff needs options, but those options need to tie to the company's strategy and workforce culture, she said.

 Communicating benefits options to your staff

-Choosing benefits packages is only half the battle; your employees also need to understand the packages.
-Communicating the plans to your employees clearly and simply is the key to helping workers take full advantage of their benefits packages.
+Choosing benefits packages is only half the battle; your employees also need to understand them.
+Communicating the plans to your employees clearly and simply is the key to helping workers take full advantage of their benefits.

-John Park, chief strategy officer at Alegeus, a provider of consumer directed health care solutions, said many people find the process of benefits enrollment to be difficult and complex.
+John Park, vice president of strategic business development and chief transformation officer at Stella Health, said many people find the process of benefits enrollment difficult and complex.
 This is especially true when you introduce changes, which lead to an increase in confusion and anxiety, he said.

 "Employers are overconfident about communication regarding benefits," Park said.
 "Most employers only communicate once per year, during open enrollment, [but] communication should be ongoing about enrolling in and using benefits."

-Our sources offered their best advice for discussing benefits.
+Our sources offered their advice on discussing benefits with your employees.

-"Educate your employees on basic benefits terminology – deductible, premium, etc. – during each open-enrollment cycle.
-Employees who fully understand their benefits packages are more likely to appreciate them." – George Katsoudas, division senior vice president, compliance counsel at Arthur J. Gallagher & Co.
+"Educate your employees on basic benefits terminology – deductible, premium, etc. – during each open enrollment cycle.
+Employees who fully understand their benefits packages are more likely to appreciate them." – George Katsoudas, senior vice president compliance counsel, Arthur J. Gallagher & Co.

-"As employers increasingly ask their employees to be better consumers of health care, companies must equip them with the information necessary to make wise cost decisions.
+"As employers increasingly ask their employees to be better consumers of healthcare, companies must equip them with the information necessary to make wise cost decisions.
 A good first step is to ensure that employees know how to access the free transparency tools provided online by most medical carriers.
-Provide employees with a breakdown of medical and pharmaceutical cost increases to avoid 'sticker shock.'" – John Neumaier, executive vice president of Arthur J. Gallagher & Co.
+Provide employees with a breakdown of medical and pharmaceutical cost increases to avoid sticker shock." – John Neumaier, regional president, Northeast region, Arthur J. Gallagher & Co.

-"Give people the combination of choice and personal accountability for their health care.
-Part of this is a benefit design that promotes financial responsibility [and] being able to utilize their benefits in the most effective way.
+"Give people the combination of choice and personal accountability for their healthcare.
+Part of this is a benefit design that promotes financial responsibility [and] utilizing their benefits in the most effective way.
 In the long term, it will result in better choices and behavior changes that will lead to better health and lower costs." – John Park, vice president of strategic business development and chief transformation officer, Stella Health